Magmas-Lounge/Projects/.github/ISSUE_TEMPLATE/suggestion.md

 **Pre-Suggestion Checklist**
 Please read and agree to the following by adding an X into each [].

-[] - I agree that I will not get support if I modified the modpack or if I'm using OptiFine.
+[] - I agree that my suggestion isn't valid if I modified the modpack or if I'm using OptiFine.
 [] - I have tried suggesting this feature to the mod developer(s) first.
 [] - I'm using the latest version of this modpack.
 [] - I have read the Known Issues list and FAQ.